Faster Approximate String Matching for Short Patterns: Preliminaries

 \subsection{Algorithms for Approximate String Matching}

 Recall that $|P| = m$ and $|Q| = n$ and $k$ is the error threshold.
-The algorithm by Sellers~\cite{Sellers1980} fills in a $(n+1) \times (m+1)$ matrix $C$ according to the following rules:
+The algorithm by Sellers~\cite{Sellers1980} fills in a $(m+1) \times (n+1)$ matrix $C$ according to the following rules:

-(The rules are the same as those for the dynamic programming algorithm edit distance problem except for the boundary condition $C_{0,j} = 0$).
-The entry $C_{i,j}$ is the minimum edit distance between $P[1,i]$ and any substring ending at $Q[j]$, and hence there is a match of $P$ with a most $k$ edits that ends at $Q[j]$ iff $C_{m, j} \leq k$.
-Using dynamic programming we can compute each entry in constant time leading to an $O(nm)$ solution.
+For any pair of characters $a$ and $b$, $\delta(a, b) = 0$ if $a = b$ and $1$ otherwise.
+An example of a matrix is shown in Figure~\ref{fig:dynmatrix}.
+Note that the above rules are the same as for the classical dynamic program for the well-known edit distance problem~\cite{WF1974}, except for the boundary condition $C_{0,j} = 0$.
+The entry $C_{i,j}$ is the minimum edit distance between $P[1,i]$ and any substring of $Q$ ending at position $j$.
+Hence, there is a match of $P$ with a most $k$ edits that ends at $Q[j]$ iff $C_{m, j} \leq k$.
+Using dynamic programming, we can compute each entry in constant time leading to an $O(nm)$ solution.

-Landau and Vishkin~\cite{LV1989} presented a faster algorithm to compute essentially the same information as in~\eqref{Sellersrecursion}, which we call the LV-algorithm in the rest of the paper.
-Define \emph{diagonal} $d$ of $C$ to be the set of entries $C_{i,j}$ such that $j-i = d$.
-Given a diagonal $d$ and integer $e$, define the diagonal position $L_{d,e}$ to be the largest row $i$ such that $C_{i,j} = e$ and $C_{i,j}$ is on diagonal $d$.
-There is a match of $P$ with a most $k$ edits that ends at $Q[d+m]$ iff $L_{d,e} = m$ for some $e\leq k$.
-Let $\lcp(i,j)$ denote the length of the longest common prefix of $P$ and $Q$.
-Using the clever observation that entries in a diagonal are non-decreasing in the downwards direction, Landau and Vishkin gave the following rules to compute $L_{d,e}$:
+Landau and Vishkin~\cite{LV1989} presented a faster algorithm to compute essentially the same information as in~\eqref{Sellersrecursion}.
+We will refer to this algorithm as the LV-algorithm in the rest of the paper.
+Define the \emph{diagonal} $d$ of $C$ to be the set of entries $C_{i,j}$ such that $j-i = d$.
+Given a diagonal $d$ and integer $e$, define the diagonal position $L_{d,e}$ to be the maximum $i$ such that $C_{i,j} = e$ and $C_{i,j}$ is on diagonal $d$.
+There is a match of $P$ with a most $k$ edits that ends at $Q[d+m]$ iff $L_{d,e} = m$, for some $e\leq k$.
+Let $\lcp(i,j)$ denote the length of the longest common prefix of $P[i,m]$ and $Q[j,n]$.
+Using the clever observation that entries in a diagonal are non-decreasing in the downwards direction, Landau and Vishkin gave the following rules to compute $L_{d,e}$.